My Keto Bagel is “The Health Bagel”

-Bread and butter deprived
+Bread and Butter Deprived

 Ok fine, I finally admit it.
 I was missing a piece of bread, hot out of the oven, smothered in butter.
 Yeah, but you already knew that last week, when I confessed it in my Sesame Bun post.

-So this week I can safely declare that I was sandwich deprived.
+This week I can safely declare that I was sandwich deprived.

 So then I had to go back and tinker with the original recipe some more to make it really “bagelish” nice and dense, firm and a bit spongy, good enough to make my mother in law proud!!

-I hope enjoy my ultimate keto bagel
+I hope enjoy my ultimate keto bagel!